ikjasrasool/ikjasrasool/README.md

 ## 🌟 About Me

-I'm a **Full Stack Developer** passionate about designing, developing, and deploying end-to-end solutions that deliver real value.
+I'm a **Full Stack Developer** passionate about designing, developing and deploying end-to-end solutions that deliver real value.
 I thrive on solving complex problems, building scalable architectures, and keeping user experience at the center of every project.

 ---